 - Broth: Reduced sodium or unsalted chicken broth provides the classic base for this soup.
 You can substitute veggie broth if preferred.

-- Tortellini: You can use any flavor of tortellini you love – just make sure you select a shelf-stable dried tortellini!
+- Cheese Tortellini: You can use any flavor of tortellini you love – just make sure you select a shelf-stable dried tortellini!

 - Chicken: You need two cups (about 10 ounces) of cooked chicken.
 Use whatever is easiest – rotisserie, leftover, or cooked and packaged chicken.